Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 You can also go directly to a project's *Tasks* tab and assign a task to an external member.

->[!NOTE] **External members** can work with any other Slingshot users.
-They don't need to be part of the same main Organization as you.

 External members, who are added to a project, will receive notifications about the project and its state.
 They will also be notified when the project is mentioned (by using the *@ sign* + the project's name).

 The Owner of a team can also exclude team members from a project.